Disney World Hotel Discounts – Non-Disney Hotels

 Many hotels offer very attractive discounts to members of AARP (American Association of Retired Persons).
 You only have to be 50 to join, and you don’t even have to be retired.
 Membership in AARP is very inexpensive and might pay for itself in one night’s stay!

-Government employees (city,county, state or federal) can rent a “space available” condo at timeshare resort locations worldwide for only $369/week ($349 if booked online) through GETO.
+Government employees (city,county, state or federal) can rent a “space available” condo at timeshare resort locations worldwide for only $369/week ($349 if booked online) through Heroes Vacation Club (formerly GETO) if you created an account prior to December 31, 2015.
 Because of the huge number of timeshares in Orlando, it’s not unusual to find availability through this organization.
 Note that your plans will probably have to be flexible since the condos often don’t become available until pretty close to the dates of travel.
 A MouseSavers.com reader notes, “those eligible should sign up for the site and allow emails long before their first trip to Disney (or anywhere).
 About six times per year, we get discounts offering either $309 or $299.
 I’ve never paid more than $309 after using the GETO site on over 20 occasions for various trips (most to Florida).”
 If you are not a government employee but are a friend or family member of one, the government employee can get you a gift certificate for $399.
-Thanks to Pat E and Charlie G for info.
+Thanks to Pat E, Charlie G and Angie for info.

 Military, retired military and reserves can rent a “space available” condo at timeshare resort locations worldwide for only $369/week ($349 if booked online) through AFV Club.
 Because of the huge number of timeshares in Orlando, it’s not unusual to find availability through this organization.
 Note that your plans will probably have to be flexible since the condos often don’t become available until pretty close to the dates of travel.
 If you are not a member of the military but are a friend or family member of one, the military person can get you a gift certificate for $399.
 Thanks to Lisa S for info.

 Priceline is a service that allows you to bid on hotel rooms, airfares and rental cars.
-(Note: Priceline is making it harder and harder to find the bidding area of its site: be sure to click on “Name Your Own Price” to get the real deals.)
-There are some amazing bargains to be had through Priceline and I use it myself to bid on hotels all the time!
-I always choose hotels in the 3 star or higher category, and I’ve never been disappointed.
+(Note: Priceline is making it harder and harder to find the bidding area of its site: be sure to select “Name Your Own Price” to get the real deals.)
+There are some amazing bargains to be had through Priceline, although we recommend always choosing hotels in the 3 star or higher category.

 If you use Priceline you won’t get to pick the exact hotel, and it’s critical to keep in mind that once you’ve made your bid, there is no going back.
 If it is accepted, you will be charged for the room immediately and there are no refunds or exchanges allowed.
 However, you can pick the general location (first choice is “Disney World Vicinity”) and the number of “stars” (ranging from 1-star up to Resort) — meaning the level of service and accommodations the hotel provides.